Select

 Causes of PTSD

 While most people experience some traumatic events in their lives, not all people who go through trauma develop PTSD.
 Despite extensive research, scientists haven’t pinpointed any biomarkers that would explain why some people are more susceptible to PTSD than others.
-However, they have found that PTSD is associated with an increased expression of CB1 receptors in the
+However, they have found that PTSD is associated with an increased expression of CB1 receptors in the endocannabinoid system.
+Cannabis effectively binds to those receptors, reducing anxiety.

 Common Medications Used for PTSD

-medications most commonly used to treat PTSD include antidepressants, mood stabilizers and anti-anxiety medications.
+Medications most commonly used to treat PTSD include antidepressants, mood stabilizers and anti-anxiety medications.
 The side effects for these drugs include nausea, vomiting, drowsiness, sexual dysfunction, constipation and insomnia.

 Cannabis as a Natural Remedy for PTSD